AlicenJoyHenning/DamageDetective/README.md

 ## Quick start

 The demonstrations below can be followed immediately after loading the package and serve as a test to ensure all is running smoothly.
-For more detailed examples and explanations, please refer to the package vignette.
+For more detailed examples and explanations, please refer to the package articles available on our website.

 ### Prepare input

-Damage detection is carried out by the `detect_damage` function.
-This requires only a count matrix to run.
+Damage detection is carried out by the `detect_damage` function that requires only a count matrix to run.
 We will use the dummy count matrix provided by `DamageDetective`, `test_counts`, a subset of the [(kotliarov-pbmc-2020)](10.1038/s41591-020-0769-8%5D) PBMC dataset provided in the `scRNAseq`$^2$ package.

 ``` r
 library(DamageDetective)